ARM-software/psa-api/doc/crypto-driver/index.rst

         This document describes an interface for cryptoprocessor drivers within an implementation of the PSA Certified Crypto API.
         This interface complements :cite-title:`PSA-CRYPT`, which describes the interface between a Crypto API implementation and an application.

-    .. banner:: **DRAFT**
+    .. banner:: **ALPHA**

-        This specification is work in progress and should be considered to be in at 'alpha' quality.
+        This specification is work in progress and should be considered to be in at Alpha quality.

-        See :secref:`current-status`.
+        See :secref:`current-status` for details.

 ..  front-matter::